Inflect logo

 Network & Connectivity Ecosystem

-Carlow functions as a sturdy relief point for regional traffic, providing reliable links into the broader Irish backbone.
+Carlow functions as a sturdy relief point for regional traffic, providing reliable links for the broader Irish backbone.

-Carrier Density & Carrier Neutrality: Carrier count: over 5 as of September 2025.
-While the local provider count is selective, established players like Blacknight ensure reliable transit for regional workloads.
+Carrier Density & Carrier Neutrality: Carrier count: over 5 as of January 2026.
+While the local provider count is selective, established players ensure reliable transit for regional workloads.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of January 2026.
 There are no direct on-ramps physically located in Carlow.
 Local operators utilize private transport and high-capacity waves to reach major cloud hubs in Dublin, approximately 85 kilometers away.

-Bare Metal: Resilient bare metal services are available through local specialists.
+Bare Metal: Resilient bare metal services are available through local specialists as of January 2026.
 Global providers such as Leaseweb or OVHcloud can be leveraged via regional transport links to support hybrid deployments.

 Power Analysis